rust-lang/rust/active/0000-trait-based-exception-handling.md

 Here `io::Error` and `json::Error` can be thought of as subtypes of `MyError`, with a clear and direct embedding into the supertype.

-The `?` operator should therefore perform such an implicit conversion in the nature of a subtype-to-supertype coercion.
+The `?` operator should therefore perform such an implicit conversion, in the nature of a subtype-to-supertype coercion.
 The present RFC uses the `std::convert::Into` trait for this purpose (which has a blanket `impl` forwarding from `From`).
 The precise requirements for a conversion to be "like"